rhadp/rhadp/docs/deployment.md

 cd rhadp-bootstrap
 ```

-In case you want to make changes to the Ansible playbooks, roles or to any of the configuration templates, `fork` the repository, instead of cloning it.
+In case you want to make changes to the Ansible playbooks, roles or to any of the configuration templates, `fork` the repository, instead of just cloning it.

 ### Environment preparation

-Create a Python virtual environment and install Ansible and all other dependencies:
+Create a Python virtual environment, install Ansible and its dependencies:

 ```bash
 python3.12 -m venv venv